IgnizGitHub/LethalAction/README.md

 # LethalAction
 Shadows of Doubt mod for allowing the player to kill Citizens.

-This the is the source-code for said mod and also the [current download](https://github.com/IgnizGitHub/LethalAction/releases/tag/v1.0.0) area.
+This the is the source-code for said mod and also a [download](https://github.com/IgnizGitHub/LethalAction/releases/tag/v1.0.0) area.

 When Citizens are stunned (knocked out), you can hit them with weapons, thrown items, and etc to kill them.